meng89/epubpacker/docs/index.rst

     xl_api

-Epubuilder is a Python 3 module to build EPUB 2 or 3 document from web files and information
+Epubuilder is a Python 3 module to build EPUB 2 or 3 document from web files and related information.

 Installing